Make-School-Courses/FEW-1.1-Web-Foundations/06 -  CSS Layout with Grid/README.md

 ## After Class

-The goal is to apply a grid to your work.
+The goal is to apply a grid to your personal web site.
 Don't feel like your grid has to be complicated with many columns in different proportions.
 It's more important that you have a grid than having a complex grid.

 - Design a grid for your site
   - Draw it on paper or use an application like Sketch